 Grade 12 was by far the worst year ever.
 I just did what I could to get through and it was difficult.
 I got my schedule arranged so I would have a spare right before lunch the whole year.
 That way, I could go home for lunch on most days and minimize my interactions and visibility among people.
 I had no friends, but because that’s high school, I couldn’t let people see that.
 It worked out most of the time because I drove to school most days so I could make that work.
 There were those days where it didn’t work because I don’t have my own car and my mom would sometimes need the car all day.
 That caused a lot of anxiety for me back then because it meant that I had to find somewhere in the school building to eat lunch where people couldn’t see that I was eating alone.
 I didn’t want to be like mean girls and eat in the bathroom.
 Sitting with those girls again wasn’t an option either.
 If I didn’t drive, I couldn’t go sit in the back seat of my mom’s car and eat there either.
 I usually ended up sitting in front of my locker and looked busy with homework so that maybe people would ignore me.
 I was super thankful when I graduated high school because that meant that I would never have to see these people again and I would finally be surrounded by people who cared about music just as much as I did.

 And now, I feel like I have come full circle.
 My life is no where near what it was in grade 12, but I feel kind of similar depression-type feelings now that I haven’t felt since grade 12.
 I feel like for whatever reason, people don’t like me anymore and the friends that I have are starting to push away from me for whatever reason there may be.
 It’s not quite the immaturity level of these girls in high school, but it’s still a bit puzzling.
 I’m starting to think that maybe there is something about me that is causing this to happen now in 3 different schools and 2 different cities.
-When my friend didn’t come to my noon-hour recitals, was it because I rubbed her the wrong way somehow?
-Did me not making it to the final round of the competition embarrass or upset her?
-I don’t even know.
 Like I said, I am pretty sure I haven’t said anything that would offend or upset people and the only reason I can think of that caused people to steer away from me is that I haven’t been playing as well this year and I’ve been a bit more depressed.